charlenemauger1/HeartDeformNets/README.md

 make
 cd ..
 ```
-make sure you change the paths to match your system.
+Please change the paths to the cuda and tf libraries in the Makefile to match with the locations on your system.

 If you are getting <code style="color : red">/usr/bin/ld: cannot find -ltensorflow_framework</code>, you need to create a symbolic link.
 In my case, the file libtensorflow_framework.so.1 existed inside my TF_LIB directory instead of libtensorflow_framework.so.
 In order to solve this issue, I had to create a symbolic link as follows: